Rohita83/geographic_info/README.md

 **List of changes from ROS1 to ROS2:**
 The changes has been done by following the Migration guide for ROS2( https://index.ros.org/doc/ros2/Migration-Guide/ ).

-a) Migrated all test.cpp into ROS2 style
+a.
+Migrated all test.cpp into ROS2 style
-b) Migrated yaml files into ROS2 style
+b.
+Migrated yaml files into ROS2 style
-c) Migrated .test files into launch.py in ROS2 style
+c.
+Migrated .test files into launch.py in ROS2 style

 **Pre-requisites:**
 a) System should have installed crystal distro.
 Check out installation instructions and tutorials https://index.ros.org/doc/ros2/.